Best Practices for Managing Virtual Teams and Meetings

-Teams spread across multiple time zones can easily fall into the trap of working long hours to accommodate one another’s schedules.
+Teams that spread across multiple time zones can easily fall into the trap of working long hours to accommodate one another’s schedules.
 This is especially a concern during a time of global crisis when people working from home experience blurred boundaries between personal and professional obligations.
 Be aware that because of the long work hours, your people may be on a path to burnout, as they find it hard to separate from, or “turn off,” work.

 When teams are geographically dispersed, you can do the following to better manage virtual teams and protect members from burnout:

 - Ensure members are able to get the bulk of their work done during their normal working hours.

 - Provide tools for scheduling and guidelines on “connectivity” to minimize early morning or late-night meetings.
-Global virtual teams especially need clarity on when they should (or should not) be available, including on weekends and local holidays.
+Global virtual teams especially need clarity on when they should (or shouldn’t) be available, including on weekends and local holidays.

 - Provide extra organizational support for recovery practices and formalize team norms.
 More geographically dispersed teams tend to have lower levels of team commitment, so these teams may benefit from additional opportunities to meet face-to-face at key times throughout a project.

 - Ensure that successes are visible and celebrated to help build team commitment and keep up morale.

 Remember that even though employees are often willing to work extra hours in the short-term when it feels necessary and unavoidable, these long hours are not sustainable.
 Above all, acknowledge that equipping your people to handle stress, uncertainty, and setbacks results in more resilient team members who are prepared for future challenges, and a more resilient organization as a whole.